A fitness platform for where the Caribbean trains.

 What's placeholder

-- Pricing.
-The $35 BBD per session, $25 group rate, $45/month remote training, and $30–$40 BBD session range are illustrative.
-They have not been pressure-tested against local willingness-to-pay or trainer-margin math.
+- Pricing throughout.
+The $35 BBD per session, $25 group rate, $45/month remote training, and load increments (95→100→105 lbs) are illustrative.
+They have not been pressure-tested against local willingness-to-pay, trainer-margin math, or Aisha's actual training history.

 - The Caribbean food library content.
 Items mix Bajan (cou-cou, breadfruit, callaloo) and broader Caribbean (pelau, doubles).
 A production build would structure the library by island and region.

 - The "142 Lime-curated workouts" figure.
 An invented number.
-The deeper question — how much content Lime curates itself vs. enabling trainers to publish into shared collections — is unresolved and worth a separate strategy conversation.
+The deeper question — how much content Lime curates itself vs. enabling trainers to publish into shared collections — is unresolved.

 - The workouts themselves.
 No proprietary sequences from Instafit246's trainer are used.
 Workout names and structures are generic.

 - The "Keep training from London" subscription.
-A strategically interesting model — turning tourists into remote subscribers — but the pricing, revenue split, and product depth are all open.
+Strategically interesting model — turning tourists into remote subscribers — but pricing, revenue split, and product depth are all open.

 What's intentional